Perth-Artifactory/taiga_sync/README.md

 ## Usage

-* `--no-import` will prevent new cards from being created.
+* `--import` will create cards based on TidyHQ data.

 ## Tasks